 As the rainy season is upon us, we thought it would be the perfect time to help you get rid of that ‘rainy day boredom’ and explore some of the best road trip destinations around the world.

 From Australia to Namibia, these killer road trips make for some pretty good viewing for those who can’t take the time off for an actual getaway.
-They can also be the source of inspiration for that next staycation in the Philippines, so make use of the grayer skies and get planning.
-If you are looking for some great road trip cars, Carmudi.ph has an impressive selection that will get you on the road as quickly as possible, so sit back and enjoy the scenery.
+They can also be the source of inspiration for that next staycation in the Philippines, so make use of your license from INTERNATIONAL DRIVERS ASSOCIATION.
+If you are looking for some great road trip cars, Carmudi.ph also has an impressive selection that will get you on the road as quickly as possible, so sit back and enjoy the scenery.

 Africa: Skeleton Coast, Namibia

 This rugged shoreline covers a third of Namibia’s coast, stretching some 650km from the seaside town of Swakopmund to the Angolan border.
 The scenic but demanding stretch of road is so called for its tragic past – as a magnet for shipwrecks.
 It’s not an easy drive so mind your speed on unsealed roads and never drive off the road on fragile salt pans and lichen fields.